Skip to content

 [Source]

-Called when the connection closes.
+Called once the connection is closed.

 Fires on client disconnect, server-initiated close, or any other reason.
 Not called if the connection fails before starting — see on_start_failure() for that case.